cfpb/design-system/docs/pages/interactive-chart.md

   Provide a link to CSV or other downloadable file with the data used to generate the chart.

-  * Add note about the link text being accessible
+  * Link text should clearly describe the data being downloaded, particularly if there are multiple charts on a single page, in which case the link text should make it clear to a screen reader user which data each file contains.

     ![](/design-system/images/uploads/interactive-charts_date-time_content-guidelines.png)
 behavior: >-